PyCOMPLETE/GasFlowHLCalculator/README.md

 004_compare_qbs_versions.py

-- This not polished script can compare the results from 2 versions of csv files.
+- This script compares the arc averages for all saved versions of the calculation.

 006_get_cell_details.py